alexconst/alexconst.github.io/_drafts/ansible.md

   # to perform the following tasks:
   # (and tasks should always have a name)
   tasks:
-    - name: Update package listing cache
+    - name: update package listing cache
       # use the Ansible apt module to:
       # update package list, but don't upgrade the system
       apt: update_cache=yes upgrade=no cache_valid_time=1800

-    - name: Install package
+    - name: install packages
       # use the Ansible apt module to:
       # install the listed packages to the latest available version
       apt: pkg={{ item }} state=latest